blackducksoftware/synopsys-detect/documentation/src/main/markdown/packagemgrs/nuget.md

 The Detect NuGet Inspector depends on packages not installed by default on alpine systems, such as the dynamic loader for DLLs.

-When these dynamic loader is not present, an error message similar to the following appears in the log as a result of [solution_name]'s attempt to execute the NuGet Inspector:
+When the dynamic loader is not present, an error message similar to the following appears in the log as a result of [solution_name]'s attempt to execute the NuGet Inspector:
 ```
 java.io.IOException: Cannot run program ".../tools/detect-nuget-inspector/detect-nuget-inspector-1.0.1-linux/detect-nuget-inspector" (in directory ...): error=2, No such file or directory